 Bondi Beach is also the kickoff point for two of my favourite Sydney experiences.
 The first is the very instagrammed Bondi Icebergs Club.
 The club has amazing views over Bondi Beach and is known for its outdoor lap pool that seems to sit on top of the Ocean.

 It is possible to visit Bondi Icebergs and have a swim, sauna or a nice meal in their restaurant.

 Bondi is also the start – or the finish – of my favourite Sydney walk – Bondi to Coogee.
 This stunning walk takes in spectacular scenery and more beautiful Australian beaches and natural baths (check out the Coogee baths).

 Along the way you will also walk past Bondi Icebergs and be able to get a great photo.
 If you’re finishing up in Coogee relax at the fantastic Coogee Pavillion and have a great meal or coffee or glass of Australian wine.

 Buckingham Palace began life as a house.
 The core of today’s palace was built as a home for the Duke of Buckingham in 1703.
 It was acquired by King George II in 1761 as a private residence for Queen Charlotte.

 The building was enlarged in the 19th century and became the London home of the monarch under Queen Victoria in 1837.
-Today it is still the home to the monarch Queen Elizabeth.
+Today it is still the home to the monarch King Charles.

 Unlike some of the landmarks in this article, Buckingham Palace is still very much a working palace.
-It regularly plays a large role in major events in the United Kingdom with the Queen and her family appearing on the balcony for key events.
+It regularly plays a large role in major events in the United Kingdom with the King and his family appearing on the balcony for key events.